 Marcel Ravin: I’ve always cooked for others before cooking for myself.
 But if I don’t take pleasure, intense pleasure, I can’t touch the hearts of my customers.
 I want to create emotions and make people happy.
 The other day, a Japanese customer chose one of my signature dishes and called me over to his table.
 He spoke neither French nor English.
 He was very moved.
 His friend explained to me that he felt like he had his eyes covered with each mouthful, that my cooking took him elsewhere on a journey.
 It was a lovely compliment!
 That's how I work.
 I want to move people.
 Eating is more than just an action.
 I don’t just cook to bring ingredients together.
 I design my dishes so that there’s a succession of flavors.
 An explosion in the mouth.

-Is this second Michelin star a dream come true?
+Is your second Michelin star a dream come true?

-How did you feel when you first found out you’d got that second star?
+How did you feel when you found out you’d got that second star?

 What does this second star mean to you?

 Marcel Ravin: Lots of people would say it’s a blessing, but for me, it’s about consistent hard work and commitment.
 It feels amazing to know all that work has been rewarded!
 And it’s all down to our teams, and the customers who put their trust in us and come back time and time again.

 What do you remember in particular from the awards ceremony for this new star?

 Marcel Ravin: Seeing all the Michelin-starred chefs made me rethink my career.
 I felt a sense of pride when I realised that I was finally a part of the fine dining world, which had been a dream of mine since I was very young.
 Now – without wanting to blow my own trumpet – I finally feel like those other chefs’ equal.

 Your latest discovery in terms of ingredients?
 The Moringa, or “tree of life”.

 Your latest culinary find?
 The “Niwaki”, a Japanese restaurant in Monaco.